- Specialist money transfer companies, direct bank transfers and bank drafts are the key options for sending large amounts overseas.

-That depends on the method and company you choose as well as which country you are sending money to.
+That depends on the method and company you choose and which country you send money to.

 Online transfers can take just a few seconds.
 It is possible to get the money within a few minutes, hours or on the same day.
-Some countries and services may take three to five working days or longer.
+In some countries, services may take three to five working days or longer.

 Generally, the same transfer speed applies regardless of the size of the amount.